Fort Nelson, British Columbia

 Project Lead: Seanah Roper, Fort Nelson Community Literacy Society

-Fort Nelson is a small, remote community along the Alaska Highway in northeastern BC with a population of approximately 3500.
-The area includes Fort Nelson First Nation and the neighbouring Prophet River First Nation.
 The town has been in steady economic decline for the past twelve years, with the initial closure of two main lumber mills and the eventual and continuing decline of the oil and gas industry.
-It has shrunk in population by about fifty percent and has seen many social and community issues arise as a result of the poor economy.
+It has shrunk in population by about fifty percent and has seen many social and community issues arise due to the poor economy.

 The Technology and Personal Skills project addressed the whole learner.
 It focused on job preparedness and personal learning, offering digital literacy training, employment skills, and workplace safety tickets.
 There was dedicated time spent on social-emotional learning, mindfulness and personal development for healing and self worth.

-This beta-test site has developed and shared curricula for their training delivery.
+This beta-test site developed and shared curricula for their training delivery.

 Back to Beta-Test Projects